-I’m talking about jelly treats made with powdered real gelatin that doesn’t contain any sugar, colours, additives and preservatives.
+I’m talking about jelly treats made with powdered real gelatin that doesn’t contain any refined sugar, colours, additives and preservatives.

 Real gelatin has an increased nutrient profile that you just won’t find in the average run of the mill supermarket variety and by starting to include good quality gelatin in to your families daily diet, not only will you start to see a myriad of health benefits, your kids will love it too!

 One of the main reasons gelatin, either in the form of bone broths and stews or in its powdered form is one of the most highly recommended additions to my clients diet is because our modern diet is greatly lacking in these nutrients, today we are mostly interested in muscle meats which lack the anti-inflammatory amino acids contained in gelatin.